bombsimon/household-budget/README.md

 ## About

-For the longest time, I've been keeping track of mine and my household budget in a Google Spreadsheet.
-Nothing wrong with that, it's just...
-Not pretty.
+For the longest time, I've been keeping track of my personal and household budget in a Google Spreadsheet.
+Nothing wrong with that, it's just... not pretty.

-I got the idea to do yet another test with some AI coding and thought "maybe I can just feed the spreadsheet to Claude?".
-Well, I could.
-And it did something initially, but not really what I wanted.
-From there, I've been prompting for days, hitting my 5h limit several days in a row.
-Getting so close, and then so far back again.
+I got the idea to do yet another test with some AI coding and thought, _"Maybe I can just feed the spreadsheet to Claude?"_ Well, I could.
+And it did something at first, but not really what I wanted.
+From there, I spent days prompting, hitting my 5 hour limit several days in a row.
+Getting so close, and then ending up right back where I started.

 Finally, after about a week, I have something that feels good enough to share.
-So to clarify, I've written 0 lines of this code, I've removed maybe 5 lines of code and I've written the about section in this README.
-The rest is just me prompting and directing Claude to do what I mean.
+Just to clarify, I've written 0 lines of this code.
+I only removed maybe 5 lines, and I wrote the About section in this README.
+The rest is just me prompting and directing Claude to do what I meant.
 I think it turned out OK!

+This text was cleaned up a little with ChatGPT...

 ## Features